martinfrances107/rust_d3_geo/README.md

 * Increment the major number when a breaking change occurs.
 * Increment the minor number when a new feature is added, @deprecated notes added to outdated functions,
-* Increment the patch number for tighly focused security fixes.
+* Increment the patch number for tightly focused security fixes.

 Future Work.